Thinking about working at a Summer Camp?

 - Love and appreciate animals of all kinds.
 You’re looking to work at an ANIMAL CAMP!
 While we do not expect staff to be comfortable with handling all of camp’s animals , we expect staff to show interest and appreciation with all animal species.
-Not all team members will be working with animals and instructing in our animal area, but all team members should know that animals are a huge part of our program.
+Animals are a huge part of our program, all team members should know that even if they aren't working with animals.

 Hours On & Time Off

 Each member of the team has 2 scheduled days off a week.
 One day will be a day determined early in the summer season that coincides with your teaching schedule.
 The other day off is the Saturday after our all-staff meeting.
 You will also have two, one-hour breaks each day to relax and escape the heat and sounds of camp.
 Your time off is important to us.
 We want staff to have a chance to rest and recharge to help make the most of their experience at camp.

 This is a good place to reiterate that if “how many hours you will be working” and “time off” ranks high on your list of important questions, perhaps camp is not for you.
 Remember that Camp is for Campers and that your main focus here is the health, safety, and happiness of the campers who spend their summer with us.
 That means that getting up with your campers to be on time for breakfast is a part of your job along with taking them to the Nurse if needed in the middle of the night, taking them to a fun early bird that starts at 7 am or a night dance party at 9 pm, or even staying up late to decorate the cabin for a campers birthday.